 Add PepsiCo to My Watchlist.

 At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool owns shares of PepsiCo and Coca-Cola.
-Motley Fool newsletter services have recommended buying shares of Coca-Cola, PepsiCo, and Central European Distribution.
-Motley Fool newsletter services have recommended creating a diagonal call position in PepsiCo.
+Motley Fool newsletter services have recommended buying shares of Hansen Natural, Coca-Cola, and PepsiCo, as well as creating a diagonal call position in PepsiCo.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.